Acid and Base Concepts in Chemistry

 Arrhenius Theory

-The Arrhenius theory, proposed by Svante Arrhenius, defines acids and bases based on their behavior in water.
-Acids produce hydrogen ions (H+) when dissolved in water, whereas bases produce hydroxide ions (OH-) when dissolved in water.
+The Arrhenius theory, proposed by Svante Arrhenius, defines acids as substances that produce hydrogen ions (H+) when dissolved in water, and bases as substances that produce hydroxide ions (OH-) when dissolved in water.

 Brønsted-Lowry Theory